Jeannette Brown: Life and education

 Brown was born in 1934 in The Bronx, New York.
 According to Brown, when she was young, she contracted tuberculosis, and was treated by Arthur Logan.
 Logan was a young African-American in his intern year of residency, and lived in Brown's building.
 Brown's later inspiration to study science came from asking Logan how one could become a doctor.
 He replied, "Oh, you study science".
 Brown excelled in particular in chemistry, scoring 98 out of 100 on the New York State Regents chemistry exam.
 She attended New Dorp High School on Staten Island, and graduated in 1952.
 Brown earned her bachelor's degree in chemistry at Hunter College in 1956, one of two African Americans in the inaugural class of Hunter's chemistry program.
 In 1958, she became the first African American woman to achieve a master's degree from the University of Minnesota in organic chemistry.
-Her master's thesis was entitled "Study of Dye and Ylide Formation in Salts of 9-(P-dimethylaminophenyl) Fluorene."
+Her master's thesis was entitled "Study of Dye and Ylide Formation in Salts of 9-(p-dimethylaminophenyl) Fluorene."

 Chemical research

 After receiving her master's degree, Brown began work as a research chemist at CIBA Pharmaceutical Company, where she was involved in research programs for drug development targeting tuberculosis and coccidiosis.
 She moved to Merck in 1969, where she co-authored 15 publications, obtained one patent and contributed to five others.
 Brown's work focused on synthesizing novel medicinal compounds.
 She worked to develop the compound cilastatin sodium.
 Cilastatin is an inhibitor of renal dehydropeptidase.
 Since the antibiotic, imipenem, is one such antibiotic that is hydrolyzed by dehydropeptidase, cilastatin is used in combination with imipenem to prevent its metabolism.
 This combination creates the antibiotic Primaxin (imipenem/cilastatin), which is used to treat severe internal infections, as well as diseases caused by flesh-eating bacteria and some types of pneumonia.

-In order to succeed in industry, she believed that one needed to be an effective communicator, be able to work on a team, and have a strong scientific education in an ever-changing field.
+To succeed in industry, she believed that being an effective communicator, working on a team, and having a strong scientific education in an ever-changing field were essential.